 Tech giants like IBM have found a logical solution in blockchain technology.
 And again, the idea goes back to the technology’s decentralized nature.
 Basically, there’s no single point of failure that hackers can exploit to steal information from – and they can’t make a change to something in the system without the consensus of the majority, which they can’t get.
 Beyond this, the blockchain also doesn’t require passwords (which have proven to be weak measures of cybersecurity).
 Instead, it uses a specific SSL certificate – a digital certificate that encrypts data so that it’s virtually impossible to exploit.

 There’s a major lack of trust in the gambling industry.
-In sports betting, for instance, there’s a need to review betting sites that are licensed and legal before signing to place any wager.
+In sports betting, for instance, there’s a need to review bookies that are licensed and legal before signing to place any wager.
 And while there are fortunately a lot of sites that are properly regulated and secured now, this need arises from a history of players not getting their winnings as expected, or falling prey to other mishaps (whether careless or nefarious).
 Blockchain can further relegate these concerns to the past, essentially by keeping a permanent record of all agreed-upon transactions.
 This means a bettor can’t be duped, a bookmaker is automatically held accountable, and payouts occur just as they ought to.
 Additionally, blockchain inherently facilitates anonymous transactions, which should eliminate any worries people might have about being singled out or treated unfairly.

 3. Sexual Harassment In The Workplace